AD- This is a sponsored post. All thoughts and opinions are my own

 It can be so tempting to watch TV all day when you have a quiet day, or go for a nap and complete your work later in the evening.

-This might work for some people, but it’s often a better idea to stick to your normal work routine– especially if you’re going into work for part of the week.
+This might work for some people, but it’s often a better idea to stick to your normal work routine – especially if you’re going to work for part of the week.

 This means you can easily transition between working from home and working from the office, without feeling like your routine is messed up.